If you want to increase blog traffic, you need the right marketing strategies.

 There are a few lessons to take from the image below if you chose to write on the same topic:

-- Concentrate to share the post mostly on Facebook and Twitter.
+- Concentrate on sharing the post mainly on Facebook and Twitter.

 - Ignore Pinterest – it could mean a waste of time.